 12 reasons why the OEE is low

 The OEE is the result of three factors, these being availability, performance, and quality.
 It’s no secret that improving just one of the factors immediately increases the value of the OEE and therefore brings about benefits for the business in its entirety.
-In the manufacturing sector finding achieving optimum results across all three areas is key to operating a successful line, since they all individually contribute to the viability of the product or service and the profitability.
+In the manufacturing sector achieving optimum results across all three areas is key to operating a successful line since they all individually contribute to the viability of the product or service and the profitability.

 OEE-Waterfall